AxiansITSecurity/Restsh/README.F5next.md

 restsh asks for the credentials to retrieve the token.
 If you want to integrate restsh in a pipeline script you can simply set the environment variables `RESTSH_USER` and `RESTSH_PASS`.

 To get a token run `next.auth.login` to retrieve the access and refresh token.
 It uses the provided username and password to retrieve the tokens and sets the `RESTSH_TOKEN_VALUE` and `RESTSH_REFRESH_TOKEN` environment variables.
+The Auth token lifetime is saved in the `.RESTSH_TOKEN_LIFETIME` file in the restsh folder.
+The expiration of the Auth Token is checked before each script execution and refreshed on demand.

 To renew the access token run `next.auth.refresh`.